 Then paste the following prompt in full:

-If you use Claude Code, you can use Agent Skills to set up a specialized skill for migrating plugins.
+If you use an AI coding agent with Agent Skills, you can set up a specialized skill for migrating plugins.
 This has the advantage that you do not need to continually paste in the full prompt, and it can also be potentially more token-efficient.

-To set up a the skill, run this from the root of your project:
+To set up the skill, run this from the root of your project:

-You can then have Claude Code use the skill with a prompt like:
+You can then have your coding agent use the skill with a prompt like:

 Use the vendure-dashboard-migration skill to migrate